ovh/docs/pages/web/microsoft-collaborative-solutions/office_csp1/guide.en-gb.md

 ### Cancel licence group

 To cancel your Microsoft Office 365 CSP1 licence group, click on your name in the top right-hand corner of the OVHcloud Control Panel, then on the `Manage services`{.action} button.
-Then click the `...`{.action} button. to the right of the licence group to be cancelled, then `Cancel`{.action}.<br>
+Then click the `...`{.action} button to the right of the licence group to be cancelled, then `Cancel`{.action}.<br>
 Enter the reasons for your cancellation request, then click `Confirm`{.action}.

 > [!primary]